svenluijten/env-providers/README.md

 ### Providers
 The `providers` array is where you can put the providers you want to have loaded in the defined environments.
-This should be pretty straight forward as it is the same as how you would register service providers in `config/app.php`.
+This should be pretty straight forward as it is similar to how you would register service providers in `config/app.php`.

 ### Aliases
-In the `aliases` array you may put all the aliases (facades) you want to register.
+In the `aliases` array you may define all your aliases (facades).
 As with the providers, this is the same as how you would register aliases in the default `config/app.php` configuration file.

 ## Contributing